onikienko/use-chrome-storage/README.md

 ### Russian invaders must die.
 Glory to Ukraine.

-☝️ This package is for usage in Chrome Extinsions.
+☝️ This package is for usage in Chrome Extensions.
 Should work with Firefox extensions but did not tested.

 Custom React hooks for `chrome.storage.` You may use it for keeping global persisted state in chrome extensions.